LCBRU/lbrc_flask_app_template/README.md

 4. Upgrade *pip*: `pip install --upgrade pip`
 5. Install *pip-tools*: `pip install pip-tools`
 6. Create a requirements file from `requirements.in` by running the command: `pip-compile`
+7. If you are using Windows, you will first need to install the LDAP wheel for windows.
+See **LDAP on Windows** below
-7. Install the requirements using the command: `pip install -r requirements.txt`
+8. Install the requirements using the command: `pip install -r requirements.txt`
+9. Cookiecutter sets up the database connection information for MySQL.
+If you are going to use SQLite, change `SQLALCHEMY_DATABASE_URI` in the `.env` file to a valid SQLite connection string.
+(Examples of SQLite connection strings are given in the `.env` file.)
-8. Create a blank database using the details entered into cookie cutter
+9. Create a blank database using the details entered into cookie cutter
-9. Create test data by running `python create_test_db.py`
+10. Create test data by running `python create_test_db.py`
-10. Run the application: `python app.py`
+11. Run the application: `python app.py`
+### LDAP on Windows
+After the virtual environment has been created and activated in step 4 (below), run the following steps:
+1. Download the appropriate wheel file from the releases page of the [https://github.com/cgohlke/python-ldap-build] repository into the project directory
+2. Install the wheel file using the command `pip install python_ldap...whl`, using the name of the file downloaded.
 ## Structure of the Created Project
 ### Libraries
 The application uses a variety of libraries.
 The main ones are listed here or in the sections below: